 Think about why you feel the need to use a denture adhesive.
 There may be a better way to gain confidence in your full denture or partial denture.
 If your denture is loose, there are other options to address this.
 Have a chat with your dental prosthetist.
 Perhaps a simple adjustment, or even a ‘denture reline’ which is a restoration of the fitting surface, can restore the snug fit.

 If you’ve recently had teeth extracted and a denture fitted immediately afterward (immediate denture), you may need to use a denture adhesive for a limited time until your mouth adjusts.
 It’s normal to experience accelerated gum recession in the 12 months immediately following tooth extraction.
 As a result of this shrinkage, suction on the upper denture can be reduced and instability in the lower denture may occur.
-Denture glue will fill the gaps between the denture’s fitting surface and the gums, thereby reducing the need for repeated relines while gum recession is in progress.
+Denture glue will hold the dentures firmly in place, thereby reducing the need for repeated denture relines while gum recession is in progress.

 There are many different kinds of denture adhesive on the market.
 One only has to ask (discreetly of course), what kind people prefer, to be given a barrage of different answers.
 Everyone has their favourites.
 Each form of denture adhesive, whether pastes, powders or pads, has its advantages and disadvantages.